 Following your adventure the pace slows this afternoon as you take the short walk to the Sámi Siida Museum.
 The exhibitions here are world renowned and you will learn a huge amount about life in the region and the culture which underpins the traditions to this day.
 There is also a wonderful short film including imagery taken in the local area and some spectacular Northern Lights pictures.

-After dinner at the hotel your Aurora adventure begins in earnest.
+After dinner at the hotel, your Aurora adventure begins in earnest.
 You'll head out with your guide for a Northern Lights hunt using a car or minibus to help you to outrun any localised cloud cover.
-Your driver will use their local knowlegde along with the latest Aurora forecasts and weather reports to determine your route.
+Your driver will use their local knowledge along with the latest Aurora forecasts and weather reports to determine your route.

 Day 3 Reindeer farm, cross-country skiing and Aurora snowmobile